mayIlearnloopsbrother/1Step/README.md

 Ask to input the name of the countries.
 Rate the countries 1 out of 10.

-CODE USES THESE:
+PROGRAM USES THESE:
 <STDIO.H> library, INTEGERS, CHARACTERS, STRCPY, DO WHILE LOOPS, FOR LOOPS, CONTINUE, BREAK, IF STATEMENTS

-for the time being
-CODE WILL POSSIBLY USE THESE IN THE FUTURE:
-<STRING.H> library, ISUPPER, ISLOWER, ISALPHA
+PROGRAM USED THESE DURING IMPROVEMENT
+ATOI

 CURRENTLY:
 If the user were to put more than 10.
 They will be asked to enter the rating untill they put less or equals to 10.

 AIM WITH THE PROGRAM:
 1) User cannot enter number in the country name.
+DONE 13 JAN 2021
 2) Possibly make the rating variable to be able to take words from 1 to 10.
 For e.g. 'one','two'..'ten'.
 3) This is it for now..
 I will update this as I set sail on my VOYAGE to THE GRAND C.